-What I recommend reading in this case are books which are round-ups of quotes or short thoughts on various subjects.
+In this case, what I recommend reading are books that are round-ups of quotes or short thoughts on various subjects.

-I’m currently reading a book called “Signs by the roadside” by Ivo Andric, a series of short texts which are really quick to read, but very thought-provoking, and insightful.
+I’m currently reading a book called “Signs by the roadside” by Ivo Andric, a series of short texts that are really quick to read, but very thought-provoking, and insightful.

 You’ve probably never heard of it, but I do recommend you to take a look.